-Since Australia's social media ban for under-16s came into effect in December 2025, parents are paying more attention to what their kids can access online.
-But here's something most don't realise: your home WiFi router probably isn't blocking anything at all.
+Since Australia’s social media ban for under-16s came into effect in December 2025, parents are paying more attention to what their kids can access online.
+Here’s something most don’t realise though: I find that the typical home WiFi router isn’t blocking anything at all by default.

 The uncomfortable truth